-There are a lot of fun and engaging ways to teach math concepts at home to young children.
+There are a lot of fun, low cost, and engaging ways to teach math concepts at home to preschoolers.
 Sometimes coming up with a new idea on the spot can be difficult.
 This post is full of ideas you can use anytime with items commonly found in the house.

 Building math skills